 Hey, did you know someone will be running queries on your SQL resume?
 Applicant Tracking Systems (ATS) automatically query resumes for keywords.
 For this reason, your resume must match their desired profile, instead of focusing on what you think was interesting.

 Check out this job description from one of our SQL developer resume examples:

 SQL Developer Job Description for a Resume

 Do you know what treatment the bad example is getting?
 Can you guess?

 What if you’re composing an entry-level resume with no experience?

 Focus on above-and-beyond coursework, interesting private projects, and other transferable skills that correspond with what the employer is looking for.

-Remember to add a resume skills section, too.
+Remember to choose skills to put on your resume, too.
 Again, stick to the job ad, but use these SQL developer skills for reference:

 SQL Developer Skills for Resume

 - Decision Making